Sustainable Living Actions

 Margaret, pictured here, joined the course to see what more she could do to save on heating and power costs.
 She already knew about double glazing and fitting linings to curtains, so was ready to explore new actions such as timers on radiators, low-energy light bulbs, fridge efficiency improvements and more.
 Sustainable Living endorsed her early actions and helped her and her daughter to take more, going well beyond lightbulbs!
 She became more confident to take action and competent when doing them, as a result of what she learned and discussed.

 What are you doing already?
 No doubt a good start, but it's probably time to take stock and be ready to learn more!

 Our learning guides show what you can do

 The publications are virus-scanned, quite detailed and illustrated.
 They include more web-links.
-Get them free once you have registered in a participating district or city; or for a fee if your council is not yet a member.
+Get them free from here once you have registered in a participating district or city; or pay fee for a password if your council is not yet a member.
 They are PDF files, for which you will need to use the well-trusted free Adobe Acrobat Reader software, if it is not already installed on your computer.

-Reading this material on-screen is possible, and you can save the PDF to your computer for later reference or for printing.
+Read the guides on-screen or can save the PDF to your computer for later reference or for printing.
 You can share them with your local study group but may not republish or sell them.
-We know that many people prefer learning in a group setting, with discussion, so the learning guides are written to help you to host or join a study group.
+We know that many people prefer learning in a group setting, with discussion, so the learning guides are written to help you to host or take part in a study group.